 Gamification: Involves the use of game design principles in systems that primarily support non-game tasks, with the goal of increasing fun, engagement and motivation.
 Dr. Nacke has been involved in the definition of the term and leading the academic movement in workshop and conference settings.
 His students have created several games that were deployed outside of gaming contexts, such as finance, social networks, and fitness.

 Games user research: Developing new methods and tools for improving player testing and user research in games and entertainment systems.
-Dr. Nacke works closely together with the International Game Developers Association Special Interest Group on Games User Research and he has served on their steering committee in the past.
+We work closely together with the International Game Developers Association Special Interest Group on Games User Research.

 Affective gaming: Research using psychophysiological analysis and physiological sensors to track player sentiments when gauging engagement, cognition and player emotions.